Your pain threshold

 You're a toughie, and pain doesn't stop you.

-However, you may be missing signals that your body is sending you.
+However, you may be missing signals your body is sending you.

 ● If you rate your pain threshold between 0 and 5: